nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-drive/how-to-customize-nuxeo-drive-versioning-policy.md

 ---
 {{! multiexcerpt name='drive_versioning_policy'}}

-{{{multiexcerpt 'drive-versioning' page='USERDOC:Nuxeo Drive'}}}
+{{{multiexcerpt 'drive-versioning' page='NXDOC:Nuxeo Drive'}}}

 ## How to Configure the Versioning Delay or Version Increment

-You can configure two parameters of Nuxeo Drive versioning policy thanks to the extension point&nbsp;[`fileSystemItemFactory`](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform-7.10/viewContribution/org.nuxeo.drive.adapters--fileSystemItemFactory): the last edit delay until a new version is created and which version increment will occur (minor or major).
+You can configure two parameters of Nuxeo Drive versioning policy thanks to the extension point [`fileSystemItemFactory`](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform-7.10/viewContribution/org.nuxeo.drive.adapters--fileSystemItemFactory): the last edit delay until a new version is created and which version increment will occur (minor or major).

 For example, to create a major version if the document is modified 30 minutes after the last change, use this contribution: